What is a Restricted Holiday? Meaning, Rules & Complete List for 2026

 Can Restricted Holidays Be Carried Forward?

-No. Restricted holidays cannot be carried forward to the next calendar year.
+No. An RH cannot be carried forward to the next calendar year.
 If an employee does not use their allotted restricted holidays within the year, they lapse.
 There is no encashment or accumulation.

 This “use it or lose it” rule applies to both government and private sector employees (where the company offers restricted holidays).
 HR teams should send periodic reminders, especially in Q4, so employees do not lose their entitlement simply because they forgot.